bhairabmahato/Machine_Learning/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](MIT License
+See the [LICENSE](Lisence)

-Copyright (c) [2024] [BHAIRAB MAHATO]

-Permission is hereby granted, ...
-) file for details.

 ---